-As an organization, over 500 of the top universities in the world are part of our membership community.
+580 of the top universities in the world are part of the CISmembership community.
 They recognize and value the mark of CIS International Accreditation, targeting students who graduate from CIS-Accredited schools for admission to their institutions.
-This verifies CIS International Accreditation as a mark of high quality, and therefore, endorses the quality and rigor of international education provided to student graduates of CIS-Accredited schools.
+This verifies CIS International Accreditation as a mark of high quality, due to the rigor of international education provided to student graduates of CIS-Accredited schools.
 Accordingly, universities and colleges in the United States and around the world fully recognize and accept students’ transcripts from CIS-Accredited schools.

 The National Center for School Curriculum and Textbook Development (NCCT) is a non-governmental agency affiliated with, and authorised by, the Ministry of Education of the People’s Republic of China.
-NCCT is responsible for curriculum development, textbook development, other publications and the assessment and ongoing evaluation of schools.
-Responsibility for assessment and evaluation also includes accreditation.
+NCCT is responsible for curriculum and textbook development, publications and the assessment and ongoing evaluation of schools, including accreditation.

-NCCT may join the evaluation process at all stages of the CIS accreditation cycle: the Membership Evaluation, Preparatory Evaluation, Team Evaluation and any other interim school evaluations that may be necessary.
+NCCT may join the CIS International Accreditation process during any stage of the CIS accreditation cycle: the Membership Evaluation, Preparatory Evaluation, Team Evaluation and any other interim school evaluations.

-CIS Peer Evaluators and NCCT Visitors collaborate during the school evaluation and the evaluation outcomes are shared and discussed throughout the time at the school.
-The decision on awarding accredited status to a school is made separately by CIS and NCCT and the school notified accordingly.
+CIS Peer Evaluators and NCCT Visitors collaborate during the on-site school evaluation, sharing and discussing evaluationoutcomes.
+The decision on awarding accredited status to a school is made separately by CIS and NCCT.

 The 1999 National Education Act of Thailand stipulated the establishment of the Office for National Education Standards and Quality Assurance (ONESQA).
 ONESQA was established in 2000 as a public organisation (as distinct from a government office or state enterprise) responsible for school evaluation and feedback, quality assessment and fostering a system of school self-evaluation which would continuously improve the quality of education.
 It is mandatory that all schools in Thailand, including international schools, are assessed by ONESQA.

-ONESQA typically joins the CIS evaluation process at the Team Evaluation stage.
-CIS Peer Evaluators and ONESQA Visitors collaborate during the school evaluation and the evaluation outcomes are shared and discussed throughout the time at the school.
-The decision on awarding accredited status to a school is made separately by CIS and ONESQA and the school notified accordingly.
+ONESQA typically joins the CIS International Accreditation process at the Team Evaluation stage.
+CIS Peer Evaluators and ONESQA Visitors collaborate during the on-site school evaluation, sharing and discussing evaluationoutcomes.
+The decision on awarding accredited status to a school is made separately by CIS and ONESQA.

-CIS and the Queensland Department of Education and Training work in cooperation and coordinate our respective activities to benefit schools that go through review and evaluation/accreditation processes with both Parties.
+CIS and the Queensland Department of Education and Training work in cooperation and coordinate our respective activities to benefit schools undergoing the review and evaluation/accreditation processes with both Parties.
 Our common purpose is to support ongoing school improvement that focuses on high-quality learning, to provide students with the knowledge, skills and abilities to contribute meaningfully and productively in their local communities and ultimately, as global citizens, and to enable and support the institutional strength necessary to sustain that learning.

-The Council of International Schools is pleased to announce that Victorian Department of Education and School Reform Board in Australia has confirmed that it will continue to endorse the alignment of the CIS International Accreditation process with Department’s school review process.
+The Council of International Schools and the Victorian Department of Education and School Reform Board in Australia continue to endorse the alignment of the CIS International Accreditation process with the Department’s school review process.
 The Department has informed government schools in Victoria that: